 Non-renewable and is only good for one academic year.
-This scholarship is for students transferring from another college or institution with a minimum of 24 transferable credit hours and a 3.00-grade point average (GPA).
-This scholarship is up to \$3,000, and cannot generate a refund to the student.
+This scholarship is for students transferring from another University or institution with a minimum of 24 transferable credit hours and a 3.00grade point average (GPA).
+This scholarship is up to \$3,000 and cannot generate a refund to the student.